OpenChemistry/tomvizdocs/docs/operator.md

 JSON with the following keys:

 * `results` - An array of JSON objects describing the outputs produced by the operator.
-Results are additional data objects produced when the operator is run.
+Results are additional datasets produced when the operator is run.
 Result JSON objects have three key/value pairs:
     * `name` - The name of the result
     * `label` - The displayed name of the result in the UI.